Fall Color Tour (3 Days)

 St. Joseph (3 hours)

 As you head north on Blue Star Highway, don't hesitate to duck in to visit any of the resort towns along this dune-lined stretch of Lake Michigan.
 You'll find places to go antiquing, shopping or beach hiking.
 However, plan to catch a late lunch in St. Joseph.
-This city at the mouth of the St. Joseph River teems with weekday and weekend entertainment in the fall.
-The walkable downtown is just steps away from riverfront parks, tree-lined bluffs and Lake Michigan public beaches.
-It offers an eclectic selection of shops, restaurants, wineries and places to get a great Michigan craft brew as well as art galleries, children's museums, historical sites, one of the nation's most picturesque lighthouses and a magnificent carousel (open year round).
+The walkable downtown is steps away from riverfront parks, tree-lined bluffs and Lake Michigan public beaches.
+It offers an eclectic selection of shops, restaurants, wineries and craft breweries.
+Visit art galleries, children's museums, historical sites, one of the nation's most picturesque lighthouses and a magnificent carousel (open year round).
 Although, you can easily fill a day here, continue north 25 minutes on Blue Star Highway.

 South Haven (3 hours)

 This quaint port town offers a century-old lighthouse, shops, restaurants and large expanses of public beaches.
 Come kick your feet through the rustling fallen leaves, tour art galleries along the coast, shop and treat yourself to an ice cream cone.
-Two for-sure things to add to your fall tour:
+One for-sure thing to add to your fall tour:

-Lindy Lou Black River Cruise, Michigan Maritime Museum, 260 Dyckman Avenue
+Lindy Lou Black River Cruise, Michigan Maritime Museum, 260 Dyckman Avenue, South Haven (1 hour)

 Watch fall colors from the deck of this electric-powered river launch as it plies the Black River waters.
 Hour-long tours are available through the middle of October, five launches a day, seven days a week.
 Tickets can be purchased onsite or online.